chrisbues/web-pub/docs/M365/Fresh Tenant Setup-Christopher’s Mac mini-2.md

   - M365
 publish: true
 ---
 These are the steps I typically take to set up a fresh M365 E5 tenant.

-!!! info "Work in Progress"
-    This is very much a continuous work in progress.
-I publish changes as I go.
+This is not complete.
+I'm documenting this (finally) as I rebuild a new test tenant.

 ## Entra